annr/ar-gallery/README.md

 * Loading status bar
 * Check IE 10+
 * Click anywhere off lightbox image to close
-* Accessibilize (Run Brendan McKeon's accessibility tool on gallery)
+* Accessibilize (run Brendan McKeon's accessibility tool on gallery)
 * Develop with live-reloading for speed
 * Make sure that navigation buttons stay in the same place so one can click like a maniac
 * Extract Flickr settings info out of Thumbnail